Category insight

 Xiaohongshu

 Skincare content on Xiaohongshu is highly detailed and ingredient-focused.
-Chinese consumers research formulations, compare certifications, and share before/after results.
-Brands positioned as 'clean', 'pregnancy-safe', 'fragrance-free', or 'dermatologist-recommended' tend to perform particularly well.
+Chinese consumers research formulations, compare certifications, and discuss suitability concerns, but public reporting should treat efficacy and safety language as claim-sensitive.
 Organic word-of-mouth ('种草', literally 'planting grass') is the dominant discovery mechanism.

 Douyin